NithyasriBabu/Blood-Donation-Bank/README.md

-# Setup to run BloodBank Project
+# Steps to run BloodBank Project
 ## Setup the Database:
 * Create all the databases using the BloodBank.sql file.
 * Details of all the tables are below: